Kndrik/dashboard/README.md

 # dashboard
-The Odin Project's dashboard project
+A dashboard page project using CSS grid.